Pinguinsan/QMineSweeper/README.md

 # QMineSweeper
-The game of minesweeper, written in C++ using the Qt framework
+MineSweeper in C++ using the Qt 5.5 framework

+Hello, World!